BlocklessNetwork/sdk-golang/README.md

-# blockless-golang-sdk
+# Blockless SDK for Go
 ![](blockless.png)

-This is blockless sandbox golang sdk, we can use it develop the app with the golang.

-The sdk is work with tinygo, the built-in support json , http  and others.

-The example for http request run in blockless sandbox.
+Develop your [TinyGo](https://tinygo.org/) Function or App with Blockless SDK.
+Currently, this SDK has built-in support for JSON and HTTP.

+## Example HTTP request written in Go with Blockless SDK
 ```go
 package main